erinhengel/readability/README.md

 	The column `Abstract` contains unicode textual data of articles' abstracts.
 When using the data, please ensure it is imported with the proper encoding (*e.g.*, `encoding("utf-8")` in Stata (14+) or `iconv(, from="macintosh", to="UTF-8")` in R).

 *	**Author**.
 The Author table contains biographic details on authors.
 Gender was initially assigned using [GenderChecker.com](https://genderchecker.com)'s database of male and female names.
-Three separate Mechanical Turk workers, a research assistant or I then manually verified them based on photos and other information found on faculty websites, Wikipedia articles, *etc.* In situations where the author could not be found, I emailed or telephoned colleagues and institutions associated with the author.
+Three separate Mechanical Turk workers, a research assistant or I then manually verified them based on photos and other information found on faculty websites, Wikipedia articles, *etc.* In situations where the author could not be found, I emailed or telephoned colleagues and associated institutions.

 	Authors were assumed to be native-English speakers if one or more of the following criteria were satisfied: (i) they were raised in an English-speaking country; (ii) they obtained all post-secondary education from English speaking institutions; or (iii) they spoke with no discernible non-native accent.
-This information was almost always found in authors' CVs, websites, Wikipedia articles, faculty bios or obituaries.
+This information was almost always found on authors' CVs, websites, Wikipedia articles, faculty bios or obituaries.
 In a small number of cases the criteria were ambiguously satisfied or not available; in these instances I asked friends and colleagues of the author or inferred English fluency from the author's first name, country of residence or surname (in that order).
 If one co-author on a paper was found to be a native English speaker, I did not necessarily check whether any of the other co-authors were also native English speakers.

 *	**AuthorCorr**.
 The AuthorCorr table maps `AuthorID` in Author to `ArticleID` in Article.

 *	**Children**.
 The Children table contains data on the year female authors with at least one exclusively female-authored paper published in *Econometrica* gave birth.
-(Data only systematically collected for children potentially born during the time a woman had an exclusively female-authored paper under review at *Econometrica*.)
 This information was obtained from authors' published profiles, CVs, acknowledgements, Wikipedia, personal websites, Facebook pages, background checks and by consulting local school district/popular extra-curricular activity websites.
 Exact years were recorded whenever found; otherwise, they were approximated by subtracting a child's actual or estimated age from the date the source material was posted online.
 In several instances, I obtained or verified this information from acquaintances, friends and colleagues or by asking the woman directly.
 If an exhaustive search turned up no reference to children, I assumed the woman in question did not have any.

+	Please note that data on children's birth years were only systematically collected for children potentially born during the time a woman had an exclusively female-authored paper under review at *Econometrica*.

 *	**EditorBoard**.
 The EditorBoard table contains the `AuthorID` for every editor and each issue of a journal.
 Editors were identified from issue mastheads.